coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 * `get_bubble_text(frame_index, start_sample, end_sample, direction, value)`: Set the bubble text (the text shown in blue above the frame) for this frame.
 * `get_markers(frame_index, sample_count, start_sample, end_sample, mosi_value, miso_value)`: Return markers to display at given sample points.

+See the example `custom_class.py` for an example of this in use.